Maniek13/Library-Angular-.Net-WebApp/README.md

-1. Migrate and run
+1. Migrate and run (both)
-2. App is not completed
+2. App is not completed (not protected, missing functions)